MicrosoftDocs/azure-devops-docs/docs/build-release/archive/apps/mobile/cordova-build.md

 <a name="install"></a>
 ## Installing the Cordova Build task
-To setup a Cordova build in Visual Studio Team Services or TFS 2015, you will need to install the Cordova Build task in your collection.
+To setup a Cordova build in VSTS or TFS 2015, you will need to install the Cordova Build task in your collection.

-* **Visual Studio Team Services / Visual Studio Online**: Simply install the [Visual Studio Team Services Extension for Cordova](http://go.microsoft.com/fwlink/?LinkID=691835).
+* **VSTS / Visual Studio Online**: Simply install the [VSTS Extension for Cordova](http://go.microsoft.com/fwlink/?LinkID=691835).
 * **TFS 2015 Update 1 and Earlier**: TFS 2015 Update 1 and below does not support installing VSTS Extensions.
 Follow the instructions in the [cordova-tasks](http://go.microsoft.com/fwlink/?LinkID=691187) repository to install.

 ## Project setup and build definitions